Guide to being paid as a Director / Shareholder.

 If you are a

-Director and Shareholder of your own small limited company then the basic ways of paying yourself are by
+Director and Shareholder of your own limited company then you would normally be paid by a combination of

 salary and